Vince Cable

 In May 2019, Cable led the Liberal Democrats to their best national electoral performance since the 2010 election, gaining fifteen seats in the European Parliament election.
 This followed a campaign in which the party ran on an anti-Brexit platform.
 He subsequently announced his intention to retire from politics, and stood down as leader on 22 July 2019, upon the election of Jo Swinson; he stood down from Parliament at the 2019 general election.

-On 2 July 2022, Cable was announced as Vice President of the European Movement.
+After leaving parliament, Cable was a visiting professor in Practice at the LSE and a distinguished fellow at the ODI.
+He was appointed vice-president of the European Movement in 2022.
+He is a company director: chair of Element 2, the hydrogen infrastructure company and chair of the e-freight 2030 consortium.

 Early life and education

-Cable was born in York, to a working class Conservative-supporting family.
-His father, Len, was a craftsman for Rowntree's, and his mother, Edith, packed chocolates for Terry's.
-Cable attended Nunthorpe Grammar School where he became Head Boy.
+Cable was born in York, to a Conservative-supporting family.
+His father started his working life as a craftsman at Rowntree's and became a Lecturer in Building Science at York Technical College.
+He became a leading figure in his Union (the NAS) and in apprenticeship training.
+His mother, Edith, initially packed chocolates at Terry's and later became a York Minster guide.

+Cable attended Poppleton Road primary school and Nunthorpe Grammar School (now Millthorpe School) where he became Head Boy.
 He then attended Fitzwilliam College, Cambridge, where he initially studied Natural Sciences and later switched to Economics.
 He was the President of the Cambridge Union in 1965.
 He was also a committee member and later President-elect of the Cambridge University Liberal Club, but he resigned from the Liberal Party before taking up the office of President.
 Whilst at Cambridge, he was a contemporary of the Cambridge Mafia.
 In 1966, at the end of his studies at the University of Cambridge, Cable was appointed as an Overseas Development Institute Fellow (ODI Nuffield Fellow) working in Kenya.

-He graduated in 1973 with a PhD in Economics from the University of Glasgow on economic integration and industrialisation.
+He graduated in 1973 with a PhD in Economics from the University of Glasgow on economic integration and industrialisation, studying part-time while lecturing at the university.
+He was awarded an Honorary Doctorate at Kingston University in 2023.